Largest Lot - .951 Acres $4,500,000

 Located on the first floor of the home, the master bedroom enjoys views of the pool and courtyard garden.
 The master bath with the tile floor has separate vanities, a glass enclosed shower, separate bathing tub and ample storage.
 There is also an expansive closet with tasteful finishes.

 In addition to the master bathroom, two other bedrooms are on the first floor of the home and a third bedroom is found on the second floor.
 Each of these have their own bathrooms that are classic and elegant along with sizable closets.
 Whether it is a bay wall window to view the front lawn or a wall of windows with views of the pool, each bedroom has views of the verdant landscaping found in almost any direction one looks.

 Home Office Suite

 On the second floor a commodious home office has crosscut floors and windows overlooking the rear garden and pool.
 In a nod to the contemporary movement of combining work spaces with workout facilities, this office opens to a very elaborate home gym.

 Seldom can one call an exercise room or home gym a beautiful room.
 Here you can.
 Mirrored on the ends, with the flanking long walls pierced with multi-pane windows, the room projects a serious space for a professional workout and a lovely space just to spend time.

 This separate building with a series of windows and French doors overlooks the pool and creates a large private courtyard effect with a rear terrace and garden.
 It is a serious space for an artist.

-A movable art studio table and cabinetry was designed for making art, storing art, and holding supplies.
-In addition, this charming building found at one end of the pool can serve as a guest cottage or recreational space.
+A movable art studio table and cabinetry were designed for making art, storing art, and holding supplies.
+In addition, this charming building, with approximately 980 square feet, found at one end of the pool can serve as a guest cottage or recreational space.